Declan McDaid: Dundee

 McDaid signed a two-year deal with Dundee in June 2019, which would later be extended to three years.
 He opened his scoring account for the Dark Blues by scoring both goals in a 2–0 win over Arbroath, and followed that up a couple weeks later with a long-range goal and Man of the Match performance against his former side Ayr United.

 On 29 January, McDaid was announced to be returning to former club Partick Thistle, now in League One, on loan in January 2021 until the end of the season.
 However, due to teams in the third tier and lower being unable to play due to COVID-19 restrictions in Scotland, he was unable to play for the Jags, and would play for Dundee again in February.
 The club would confirm in March that McDaid would stay with the club for the remainder of the season.
 McDaid's form would pick up, and he would be a part of the Dundee side which won the Premiership play-offs and gained promotion to the Scottish Premiership.
-McDaid would leave Dundee following the end of his contract in May 2022.

 Falkirk (loan)

 In September 2021, McDaid joined Scottish League One side Falkirk on loan until January 2022.
-He would return to Dens in January after making 9 appearances with the Bairns.
+He would return to Dens in January after making 9 appearances with the Bairns and would return to playing games for Dundee under new manager Mark McGhee.

+McDaid would leave Dundee following the end of his contract in May 2022.

 Bohemians

-In July 2022, McDaid signed for League of Ireland club Bohemians.
+In July 2022, McDaid signed for League of Ireland Premier Division club Bohemians.
+He was on the score sheet for the Bohs in their victory in the final of the 2023 Leinster Senior Cup.
+On 2 November 2024, Bohemians announced that McDaid would leave the club after two and a half seasons at Dalymount Park.

+Athlone Town

+On 5 January 2025, McDaid signed for League of Ireland First Division club Athlone Town.
+On 14 March 2025, McDaid scored his first goal for Athlone in a home league win over UCD.
+After making 12 appearances in all competitions for the club, it was announced on 22 May 2025 that he had been released along with 4 of his teammates in the wake of a failed takeover of the club by investors.

+Dundalk

+On 1 July 2025, McDaid signed for League of Ireland First Division club Dundalk.
+He made his debut 3 days later in an away league win against Kerry.
+On 4 August, McDaid scored his first goal for the Lilywhites in a league win over Longford Town.